ids/cluster-builder/README.md

 * CoreOS Tectonic Kubernetes (see see the [CoreOS Readme](docs/README_CoreOS.md))
 * CentOS 7 Kubernetes (Stock `kubeadm`)
 * Fedora 28 Kubernetes (Stock `kubeadm`)

-_PhotonOS Docker CE is now deprecated, if it works, great, if not... consider CentOS or CoreOS_

-> [PhotonOS](https://vmware.github.io/photon/) is VMware's take on a minimal linux container OS.

 ## Deployment Options
 There are currently two types of deployment: